luciangreen/SSI/README.md

 # SSI Web Service

-* A low-code back-end web Prolog service.
+* A low-code backend web Prolog service.

 * After loading `swipl` and `[ssi].`, load State Saving Interpreter to run web apps with `ssi_server(8000).` and go to `http://127.0.0.1:8000` in your browser.